Confronting Abusive Language Online: A Survey from the Ethical and Human Rights Perspective: Ways to Move Forward

-Also, development of explainable systems is the way to earn users' trust by providing relevant explanations on why the system made a particular decision.
-The most accessible explanations are the ones that articulate the reasons behind predictions in plain language \cite{sap2020socialbiasframes}.
+Also, the development of explainable systems is a way to earn users' trust by providing relevant explanations on why the system made a particular decision.
+The most accessible explanations are the ones that articulate the reasons behind predictions in plain language \shortcite{sap2020socialbiasframes}.
 However, the current state of the language technology cannot reliably generate such articulations of reasons.
-At the present time, the most achievable sense of explanation is to provide the user with a reliability score of models' predictions \cite{miok2020ban,vidgen2020recalibrating}.
+At the present time, the most achievable sense of explanation is to provide the user with a reliability score of the model's predictions \shortcite{miok2020ban,vidgen2020recalibrating}.
 It is the responsibility of the creators of machine learning systems to design accessible interfaces for the developers and lay users.
 Through such interfaces the users will be able to receive and correctly interpret the various forms of explanations, such as scores or visualizations.